DE-TUM/CRC1625/kg_construction_and_validation/README.md

 #### The following configuration tweaks are **recommended**:
   - General performance tweaks are also recommended, such as increasing its maximum allowed memory usage.
 The `virtuoso.ini` file we employed for all our experiments is also [available](../virtuoso/virtuoso.ini).

+### `Qlever` requirements
+The Qlever setup is for now simpler but set to change in the future due to it being under heavy development.
+We only require filling endpoint and authentication details in the `.env` file.
+The system will internally call the `qlever-control` to manage the datastore as a `Docker` container.

 ## Usage
 The following CLI applications are offered, offering documentation with the `-h / --help` parameter: